Is the Ever-Popular Big Green Egg Grill Really Worth It?

 Can one grill really sear, roast, smoke, and bake?
 Yes, and the results are tasty.

-Verdict: The Big Green Co. hails its flagship product as “the ultimate cooking experience.”
-As an outdoor cooking enthusiast, I have to agree.
+Verdict: The Big Green Co. hails its flagship product as “the ultimate cooking experience”—and we definitely agree.

 - Versatility: grills, bakes, smokes.

 - Built to last a lifetime.